DGomez21/DGomez21.github.io/whatif/_posts/2018-8-16-What-if-no-job.md

 ---
 layout: post
 category: whatif
-title: 'what if I lost my job'
+title: 'What if I lost my job?'
 ---

-What if I lost my job.

 Problems/Fears:
 - No more money